GitHub30/archiverjs/README.md

-Here’s a complete English README.md draft for **archiverjs**, structured with common conventions and including a summary at the top.

 ## Summary

 ArchiverJS is a lightweight Node.js library for compressing and extracting directories with support for `.tar.gz`, `.zip`, and `.7z` formats, powered by a promise-based API for seamless async/await usage ([docs.npmjs.com][1]).
 It aims to simplify archive workflows in Node.js projects by providing a single, intuitive interface for multiple archive types ([Bits and Pieces][2]).